Hilariously Abusive Childhood

 - The Saturday Night Live skits about Simon, who sat in a bathtub and showed 'drawrings' of his neglected existence.

 Nathan: He's suppose to take me out for the day, so he takes me to IKEA.
-He buys so much flat-pack furniture there's no room for me in the car, so he leaves me there for 3 hours.
+He buys so much flat-pack furniture there's no room for me in the car, so he leaves me there for three hours.
 Then some guy with a beard sees me hanging around and buys me lunch.
-I spent my 8th birthday eating swedish meatballs with a known pedophile.
+I spent my eighth birthday eating Swedish meatballs with a known pedophile.

 Jamie: Did he...